• Office Banner

 The photographs of our products and finishes are representations of the actual designs.
 Due to variances in lighting, browser and display settings, photographs can only approximate what the products will look like in real life.
 The best way to experience our designs is to visit the Palazzetti store to view them in person and to see and feel finish options.

-Palazzetti will accept C.O.M. (customer's own fabric) and C.O.L. (customer's own leather).
+Palazzetti will accept C.O.M. (customer's own material) and C.O.L. (customer's own leather).
 There are however, certain guidelines that must be followed, the first being to send a sample to us for approval, before discussing yardage, shipping etc.

 Once you have chosen the design you like (which might dictate certain leather options), you should then assess your lifestyle (including pets) in order to determine the wear and tear your choice will endure.
 Your sales associate will then be able to advise you as to the appropriate options available.